distribution/distribution/doc/spec/api.md

 ### Deleting an Image

 An image may be deleted from the registry via its `name` and `reference`.
-A delete may be issued with the following request format:
+A DELETE may be issued with the following request format:

     DELETE /v2/<name>/manifests/<reference>